Path integral and instantons for the process and phase transition rate of the RNAdS black hole: Path-integral and phase transition rate of RNAdS black hole

 The $P_B(t)$ is given by \be \ba P_B(t)&=1-P_A(t)\\ &=\frac{1}{k_A+k_B}[k_A-k_Ae^{-(k_A+k_B)t}]. \ea \ee

-By comparing the equation (\ref{eq:3.70}) and (\ref{eq:3.71}) to the equation (\ref{eq:3.72}) and (\ref{eq:3.73}), the physical significance of $M_1$ and $M_2$ can be easily seen: The $M_1$ represents the transition rate from the small black hole to large black hole, and the $M_2$ represents the transition rate from the large black hole to the small black hole.
+In the small-large black hole phase transition, the Gibbs free energy landscape has the double well shape as shown in Fig.~\ref{fgFE}.
+Eq.(\ref{eq:3.72}) and Eq.(\ref{eq:3.73}) can then be used to describe the time evolution of the transition probability during the phase transition, and we should obtain the same results as Eq.(\ref{eq:3.70}) and Eq.(\ref{eq:3.71}) after taking the state $A$ and $B$ as the small and large black hole state respectively.
+When we compare the equation (\ref{eq:3.70}) and (\ref{eq:3.71}) to the equation (\ref{eq:3.72}) and (\ref{eq:3.73}), the physical significance of $M_1$ and $M_2$ can be easily seen: The $M_1$ represents the transition rate from the small black hole to large black hole, and the $M_2$ represents the transition rate from the large black hole to the small black hole.